This article was updated on May 18th, 2023

 Scabbing: scabbing is a normal part of wound healing.
 A scab is expected to form over the surgical site.
 Normal post-operative oozing may form a small tan scab as shown below:

-Issues (abnormal incisions) after neutering surgery
+Issues and risks (abnormal incisions) after neutering surgery

 Post-surgical complications may occur as discussed above.
 Here are photos of the most common issues: